 Podcasts have rapidly grown in popularity over the last few years.
-So much so that many people now consider them to be a credible source of information.
+They are widely considered a credible source of information.
 In many ways, they're not too dissimilar from online news articles or magazines.
 There are still authority sources providing information and critical points, the difference is that the words are now spoken rather than written down.

 Whats the name of the podcast host?

-- Podcast publisher - this is basically where you found the content and where it was published for people to consume.
-This could be iTunes, Spotify, or it may even be YouTube if you watched the podcast.
+Where you found the content and where it was published for people to consume.
+This could be iTunes, Apple Podcasts, Google Podcasts, Spotify, or it may even be YouTube if you watched the podcast.

 How to cite a podcast in Harvard

-- Firstly, you state the Author/Presenter of the podcast or the Company Name
+- State the Author/Presenter of the podcast or the Company Name

-- Then, put the Year Published (put this in round brackets)
+- Put the Year Published (put this in round brackets)

-- Next, you have to state the Episode Title - this might just be a number, but put it in italics, and followed by [podcast]
+- State the Episode Title - this might just be a number, but put it in italics, and followed by [podcast]

 Here's an example: